alexwlchan/iam-policy-document-tester/README.md

 However, sometimes we do want to delete objects -- for example, objects that were stored in the wrong place.

-When weI do this, I don't want to remove the blanket "Deny" rule, because that puts the archive at higher risk -- including objects that I don't want to change.
+When we do this, I don't want to remove the blanket "Deny" rule, because that puts the archive at risk -- objects that I don't want to change are now vulnerable to an errant DeleteObject call.
-Instead, I wanted to create a fine-grained rule that said *"let us delete these three objects, but nothing else"*.
+Instead, I wanted to create a fine-grained rule that said *"let me delete these three objects, but nothing else"*.

 A "Deny" always beats an "Allow" in an IAM policy document, so I can't modify our developer roles to give us these permissions -- instead, I wrote this function to create a *temporary* role with these permissions, which we could then assume to run the deletion.
-There's less risk of accidentally deleting something that we weren't planning to delete, because there shouldn't be an IAM policy that allows its deletion.
+There's less risk of accidentally deleting something that we weren't planning to delete, because there shouldn't be an IAM policy anywhere that allows its deletion.

 It's not until I finished that I realised this could be more general-purpose, and used to experiment with IAM policy documents.